Prosecutors in Bowe Bergdahl case call for 14-year prison sentence

 The defense detailed the torture Bergdahl suffered at the hands of his captors and said he was further punished upon his return by being labeled a traitor and a deserter by President Donald Trump.

-“Sgt.
-Bergdahl has been punished enough,” she said.
-“It is undisputed Sgt.
-Bergdahl paid a bitter price.”
+“Sergeant Bergdahl has been punished enough,” Banks said.
+“It is undisputed Sergeant Bergdahl paid a bitter price.”

 Shauna Williams reported from Fort Bragg, and Daniella Silva from New York.